Zenovations/git-stats/README.md

 ## Usage

-The simplest way to utilize git-stats is to compile a static json file (via a cron job or prompt) which can be requsted via HTTP.
+The simplest way to utilize git-stats is to compile a static file (via a cron, upstart, or scheduled service) which can be requsted via HTTP.
 This is done with `app.js`:

     # Copy `config.sample.js` to `config.js` and set username/password